-CV-WIRE mode: In this mode, turning the ARC CONTROL clock wise from -10 (soft) to +10 (crisp) changes the arc from soft and washed-in to crisp and narrow.
+CV-WIRE mode: In this mode, turning the ARC CONTROL clockwise from -10 (soft) to +10 (crisp) changes the arc from soft and washed-in to crisp and narrow.
 It acts as an inductance control.
 The proper setting depends on the procedure and operator preference.
-Start with a setting of 0.
+Start with a setting at 0.